 2 tablespoons sugar

-- Transfer the pumpkin cookie dough to a plate and spread out the dough till it is flat.
+- Transfer the pumpkin cookie dough to a plate and loosely shape the dough so it’s flat, about 1.5-2 inches thick all around.
 Cover and chill for one hour in the refrigerator (see note 1).

 - While the dough chills, preheat the oven to 350ºF and cover a baking sheet with tinfoil.
-Prepare the pumpkin spice cookie coating by mixing the pumpkin spice with the remaining sugar, adding the seasoning mixture to a large plate.
+Prepare the pumpkin snickerdoodle coating by mixing the pumpkin spice with the remaining sugar and transfer to a large plate.

 - Roll the dough into golf ball sized pieces, then roll each dough ball into the pumpkin spice and sugar mixture until evenly coated on all sides.
 Bake for 15 minutes and allow to cool on the baking sheet before enjoying.

-Note 1: The dough can be really sticky because it is wet from the pumpkin purée.
-Refrigerating the dough helps it not stick to your hands.
+- Note 1: After mixing, the dough can be really sticky.
+Refrigerating the dough helps the dough solidify so it won’t stick to your hands when shaping.
 If the cookie dough starts to stick to your hands when you are rolling and shaping the dough, rinse your hands between every 2-3 cookie rolls.
-I notice the dough sticks the most to my hands when I have leftover dough on my palms.
-Don’t have time to chill your dough?
-Scoop out the dough with spoons or a small ice cream scooper and roll the dough onto your spice and sugar mix with a utensil.
+Don’t have an hour to chill your dough?
+Stick it in the freezer to chill in half the time.

 - Sodium: 104 mg